 The entire Crisis, from beginning to end, required 4.5 long years for the S&P 500 index to first decline -55%, then slowly recover all that it lost.
 The SP500-CSRV Strategy more than doubled investors funds during the crisis, and while a buy-and-hold investor in America's premier companies (represented by the S&P 500 index) loss of more than half of their assets in 18 months and required another four years to recover that loss (shown by the chart on the right).

 2007 High to Financial Crisis Bottom – From the December 2007 pre-Financial Crisis high to its low on March 9, 2009, this strategy's benchmark, the S&P 500 index, lost -55%.
-During the same period, our S&P 500 Conservative Strategy switched to a Cash-proxy ETF (SHY) from its long position – just before the start of the downturn.
-After this strategy correctly anticipated the worst market selloff since the Great Depression, subscribers sat anxiety-free in the 1-3 Year Treasury Bond ETF (SHY), watching the crisis unfold without worrying about losing more than half of their life savings and stressing about their financial security.
+During the same period, our S&P 500 Conservative Strategy switched to a Defensive ETF (TLT) from its long position – just before the start of the downturn.
+After this strategy correctly anticipated the worst market selloff since the Great Depression, subscribers sat anxiety-free in the 20+ Year Treasury Bond ETF (TLT), watching the crisis unfold without worrying about losing more than half of their life savings and stressing about their financial security.

 Financial Crisis & Recovery – This strategy's benchmark, the S&P 500 index, descended from its December 2007 high (just before the Financial Crisis) through its low on March 9, 2009 – losing -55%.
-Then, as shown in the chart above, stocks began to gain ground and over a total of 62.5 months (until March 1, 2013), it finally recovered that enormous loss.
-During all that time, investors in the S&P 500 had 'dead money,' and struggled to breakeven for 5+ long years, while our S&P 500 Conservative Strategy produced a total return of 117% – or 16.04% annualized.
+Then, as shown in the chart above, stocks began to gain ground in fits and starts for four years, requiring a total of 5.25 years (until March 1, 2013) to return to where they started - to the breakeven level.
+During all that time, buy-and-hold investors in the S&P 500 had 'dead money,' and struggled just to recover all they had lost.
+Meanwhile, our S&P 500 Conservative Strategy produced a total return of 117% – or 16.04% annualized.

 Eliminating significant market declines – and the recovery time required – is one of several ways the ETFOptimize strategies produce considerable outperformance.
-When the sophisticated Ranking and timing system detects a downturn is imminent, this strategy rotates to the iShares 1-3 Year Treasury Bond ETF (SHY).
-During bull rallies, this strategy will hold the S&P 500-based ETF (SPY).
+When the sophisticated Ranking and timing system detects a downturn is imminent, this strategy rotates to the iShares 20+ Year Treasury Bond ETF (TLT).
+During bullish conditions, this strategy holds the S&P 500-based ETF (SPY).